npsot_bluebonnet_full_color

 Maintenance

-Not fussy about the amount of sun or shade it gets.
 Will bloom in deep shade.
-Does best in water garden, bog or pond, but does well once established in a moist garden setting.
+Does best in water gardens, bogs or ponds, but does well once established in a moist garden soils.
 Freezes back to water level in winter, but greens up again immediately.
 Provides good cut flowers.
+Native habitat: freshwater marshes; cypress swamps, ditches, and lake edges.
+Propagation: seed, division, bulb, stolen.

 Comments

 Blooms June-November.
 Erect plants that grow in small clumps.
 The long, narrow leaves grow directly from the bulb.
-Two-six flowers forming a showy umbel at the top of the stem.
+Two to six flowers form a showy umbel at the top of the stem.
 The fragrant flowers are white, sometimes marked with pink.
-The sepals are 3-4 inches long, joined at the base, forming a long tube, Native Habitat: Freshwater marshes; cypress swamps, ditch & lake edges.
-Attracts: bees.
+The sepals are 3-4 inches long, joined at the base, forming a long tube.
+The fruit is a capsule.

 Previous Scientific Name(s): Synonym/s: Crinum floridanum, Crinum strictum, Crinum strictum var. traubii